Close (Nick Jonas song)

 "Close" is a song recorded by American singer Nick Jonas from his third studio album, Last Year Was Complicated.
-The track features guest vocals from Swedish singer Tove Lo.
+The track features guest vocals from Swedish singer-songwriter Tove Lo.
 It was released on March 25, 2016, by Island, Safehouse and Republic Records as the album's lead single.
 The song was written by Tove Lo, Julia Michaels, Justin Tranter, and its producers Mattias "Mattman" Larsson and Robin Fredriksson.

 Background

 During a Twitter session, Jonas explained that the track is "about how I literally can't open up and be vulnerable with someone".

 The melody of the song was released over the days before the release of the song, through several tweets.

 Composition

 The song is written in the key of A major with a tempo of 120 beats per minute.

 Critical reception

 James Grebey of Spin magazine called "Close" a "sultry" track and deeply personal.